ShreyaaChauhan/My-Dev-journal/README.md

 - It should be the goal of the development group that QA find nothing wrong.
 - Nothing has a more profound or long-lasting negative effect on the productivity of a software team than a mess.
 - Professional software developers know how to provide the business with practical estimates that the business can use for planning purposes.
 They do not make promises that they can’t keep, and they don’t make commitments that they aren’t sure they can meet.
+- The first responsibility of the professional programmer is to meet the needs of his or her employer.

 ## 06.12.2024
 - Decides to start documentiong everything I am learning 🙂